fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

     )
     df.geotech()

-An :external:py:class:`AttributeError` is raised listing which points contain the erroneous arrangement.
+An :external:class:`AttributeError` is raised listing which points contain the erroneous arrangement.

 Required Uniqueness